cotoami/cotoami-remake/README.md

 One unique feature is the built-in world map, allowing you to associate any information with geographic locations—even when offline, since the map is fully included within the app (powered by [OpenStreetMap](https://openstreetmap.org) and [Protomaps](https://github.com/protomaps/basemaps)).

-While Cotoami Remake is designed for private, offline use, it also offers a powerful collaboration option: you can connect to other users' databases online and cooperatively edit knowledge as a team.
+While Cotoami is designed for private, offline use, it also offers a powerful collaboration option: you can connect to other users' databases online and cooperatively edit knowledge as a team.

 > Cotoami Remake is a complete reimagining of the original [Cotoami](https://github.com/cotoami/cotoami) web application, rebuilt from the ground up as a standalone desktop app for individual users who want a simple, private note-taking experience.
 While it retains the core concept of its predecessor, Cotoami Remake introduces entirely new features—such as integration with a built-in map and the ability to connect databases across users—making it a fundamentally different application.